-Pedagogic, linguistic and cultural preparation: A contribution may be granted up to a lump sum fixed at European level of maximum 500 € per participant (this maximum may be lower in some countries).
+Pedagogic, linguistic and cultural preparation: A lump sum may be granted up to a maximum of 500 € per participant (this maximum may be lower in some countries).

 Senior Volunteering Projects

 - The "Other costs" relating to the individual volunteers participating in the projects are covered in section 4.D below.